mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 ## The problem

-As more features got shipped to production, we suddenly had **a lot** of code that needs to be maintained in this branched codebase.
-One way to improve code maintainability would be to remove non-used feature flags, but that requires further maintainance and discipline from the team.
-So the question arises as to whether there is a better technique methodology to recycling feature flags.
+As more features got shipped to production, we suddenly had **a lot** of code that needed to be maintained in this branched codebase.
+One way to improve code maintainability would be to remove non-used feature flags, but that would require further maintainance and discipline from the team.
+So the question arose as to whether there is a better methodology to recycling feature flags and managing our features.

 ## Enter polymorphic feature flags

 We could utilize <a href='https://stackify.com/oop-concept-polymorphism/' target='blank'>Polymorphism</a> to avoid conditional code by creating abstractions (<a href='https://stackoverflow.com/questions/2697783/what-does-program-to-interfaces-not-implementations-mean' target='blank'>aka **programming to interface**</a>) rather that writting to implementation.
-Here's an example of how that might look like:
+Here's an example of how that might look like.

+traditional approach (*coding to implementation*):

 ```
 # traditional feature flag